MattKuebrich/teensy-audio-objects/stkinstrmnteffect/README.md

 STK Effect is a wrapper of all 8 STK Effects.
 It includes chorus, echo, reverb and pitch shifting effects.

-Although both are seperate Teensy audio objects, they share files so it makes sense to package them together.
+Although both are separate Teensy audio objects, they share files so it makes sense to package them together.

 [STK Effect documentation](STKEffect.md)<br>
 [STK Instrmnt documentation](STKInstrmnt.md)